cleesmith/writing_fodder/README.md

-# AI Writer's Toolkit    *AI powered fiction writing tools*
+# Writer's Toolkit    *AI powered fiction writing tools*

 > <h3>No more staring at blank pages or watching that cursor blink anxiously.
 This collection of tools helps you generate outlines, world-building details, and chapter drafts that may not be literary masterpieces, but they give you valuable starting material that follows your specific instructions.<br><br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Transform writer's block into writer's building blocks.</h3>

 ---

-## What is AI Writer's Toolkit?
+## What is Writer's Toolkit?

-AI Writer's Toolkit is a collection of tools that help novelists, fiction writers, and storytellers develop their stories using Claude, an AI assistant.
+Writer's Toolkit is a collection of tools that help novelists, fiction writers, and storytellers develop their stories using Claude, an AI assistant.
 The toolkit provides a complete fiction writing workflow:

 1. **Outline Writer** - Creates detailed novel outlines with chapter summaries
-2. **World Builder** - Generates rich world-building details for your story
+2. **World Builder** - Using the *outline.txt* file to generate rich world-building details for your story
 3. **Chapter Generator** - Creates individual chapters based on your outline and previous writing
 4. **Chapter Writer Loop** - Automates the chapter generation process for multiple chapters